 Our CIMs and pitch books are developed with the following features:

-- Viewable on desktop, tablet, and mobile devices
+- Device responsive — viewable and adaptable to desktop, tablet, and mobile devices

 - Interactive & animated maps, graphs, and charts

 - Client will receive analytics reporting of the CIM, i.e., who has viewed it, how many times, location, etc.

 - Recipient prospective buyers/investors will only be able to access the CIM via an encrypted SSL, password protected website.

 - Recipients will have the ability to forward access to the CIM website to a colleague with an identical company email domain.

 - Recipient prospective buyers will receive an email containing the following: link and password to access presentation, accompanied by a PDF version of the presentation for offline viewing.